This post may contain affiliate links. Please read our disclosure policy.

 Equipment

-- Stand mixer fitted with paddle attachment (See Recipe Notes)
+- Stand mixer fitted with paddle attachment for a smooth dough (See Recipe Notes)

 Ingredients